Skip to content

 else:

-# Mark in the session that the user was found
+# note in the session that the user has been found

 session["user"] = True